intel/rohd/doc/website/_docs/A17-external-modules.md

 ROHD can instantiate external SystemVerilog modules.
 The [`ExternalSystemVerilogModule`](https://intel.github.io/rohd/api/rohd/ExternalSystemVerilogModule-class.html) constructor requires the top level SystemVerilog module name.
 When ROHD generates SystemVerilog for a model containing an `ExternalSystemVerilogModule`, it will instantiate instances of the specified `definitionName`.
 This is useful for integration related activities.

-There is an upcoming package for SystemVerilog cosimulation with ROHD which adds cosimulation capabilities to an `ExternalSystemVerilogModule` planned for release soon.
+The [ROHD Cosim](https://github.com/intel/rohd-cosim) package enables SystemVerilog cosimulation with ROHD by adding cosimulation capabilities to an `ExternalSystemVerilogModule`.